 50 Tips for Truck Drivers

 Truck drivers travel thousands of miles across the country every year.
-These 50 tips can make those miles safer and more comfortable.
+These 50 tips can make those miles more comfortable and help prevent trucking accidents.

 More than 1.4 million people work as truck drivers, making this a popular profession in the United States.
 For people who enjoy the road, truck driving can be a very fulfilling career.
 Review the following to make the experience safer and more rewarding.